Virginia Case Results

-The Kendall Law Firm is proud of our record of delivering positive results for our clients in Charlottesville, Winchester, Harrisonburg and areas throughout central Virginia and the Shenandoah Valley.
+The Kendall Law Firm is proud of our record of delivering positive results for our clients in Charlottesville, Winchester, Harrisonburg and areas throughout central and northern Virginia and the Shenandoah Valley.
 We have shared a few of those results below including Virginia auto accident settlements.

-Please keep in mind that every case is different.
-We do not share our firm’s past results with any intent to imply that the same or a similar result can be reached in your case or Virginia car accident settlement.
+Please keep in mind that every case is different especially a car accident.
+We do not share our firm’s past results with any intent to imply that the same economic damages or a similar result can be reached in your case or Virginia car accident settlement.

 However, we do believe our past results indicate our firm’s experience with serious personal injury and wrongful death cases in Virginia including in a car accident.

 Whether you can seek compensation – and the amount of compensation which you can pursue – will depend on the unique facts and legal issues in your case as well as your own goals.
 Our goal is to tailor our legal services to meet those goals.

 If you were in a Virginia car accident or would like to discuss your case in a free consultation, please feel free to contact us today by phone or through our online form.

 Our firm represented a fourth grade student and his family in this school bus accident case.
 The child suffered a closed head injury while riding a bus that was struck by a bob-tailing truck.
 We hired a life-care planner and an economist to provide insight on the child’s future loss of earnings.
 The case settled on the second day of trial.